InverterNetwork/abis/README.md

 ## Summary

-This package contains npm configurations for INVERTER projects (https://github.com/InverterNetwork).
+This package contains ABI Bundling scipts and the typescript ABIs themselves for [INVERTER projects](https://github.com/InverterNetwork).